kellyjonbrazil/jc/docs/parsers/ifconfig.md

+# jc.parsers.ifconfig
-"""jc - JSON CLI output utility ifconfig Parser
+jc - JSON CLI output utility ifconfig Parser

 Usage:
     specify --ifconfig as the first argument if the piped input is coming from ifconfig